streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 Learn more about [node redundancy](../streamr-network/network-roles/operators#node-redundancy-factor).

+#### What is the advantage of Operators running multiple nodes?
+With more nodes, Operators can do more work and/or have more redundancy to protect from slashing.
+Theoretical example:
+- Say there's a sponsored stream in the testnet which has so much data that it takes 100% of the capacity of any node that works on it.
+(In practice such heavy streams should be partitioned, and therefore the work would be distributed more evenly, but let's entertain this for the sake of example!)
+- If the user runs 1 node, it will be working at full capacity and the owner shouldn't stake on any other sponsorships (or else their node becomes overloaded and risks getting slashed).
+Also if that single node goes down, they will get slashed.
+- If the user runs 2 nodes, and their `redundancyFactor` setting is 2, then both nodes will be working at full capacity and they still can not take on more work, but now the failure of 1 node won't lead to slashing.
+- If the user runs 5 nodes, and their `redundancyFactor` setting is 2, then only 2 of their nodes are working on that heavy stream at full capacity and the other 3 are doing nothing, enabling them to stake on other sponsorships to take on more work and earn more rewards.
+They are also well protected from slashing as multiple nodes could fail without any of the work getting neglected.

 #### Failed to publish to stream...
 Cause: You don't have permission to publish to this (coordination) stream
 If you see an error like this:
 `WARN [2023-10-31T10:19:06.979] (announceNodeToStream): Unable to publish to coordination stream`